-9 Steps To Buying Your Dream Car
+9 Steps to Buying Your Dream Car

 Your dream car is out there, waiting for you.
 It’s a noisy marketplace, so planning and focus is a must when car shopping.
 Whether buying a van to haul the kids or a two-seat convertible for cross-country road trips, our checklist can help.

+1. Know what you want.
 Maybe you need 4-wheel drive and a tow package to haul a boat.
 Or you want seat warmers and navigation.
 Use the list below to help you find exactly what you want.

 - Body style